driesg/CS-Cart-Pin-Payments/README.md

 Pin Payments only supports VISA and MasterCard.

-## COMING SOON - Do not use this yet
+## COMING SOON - Do not use this yet.

 ##Installation
 According to the [Knowledge base](http://kb.cs-cart.com/new-payment) - modified for v4